Silisav/travel/README.md

 It's been tested on most common mobile devices and modern browsers (ie9+).

-You can find instructions for starting the local server up in the readme.txt
+You can find instructions for starting the local server in the readme.txt